Savaw/MIR-summary/Modern Information Retrieval c9a4a6f882a148cf98764fcefb3974a1/Chapter 11 - Probabilistic information retrieval 1862234deabf409db588da5a9b45e7f9.md

     ![Screen Shot 2021-12-14 at 21.58.39.png](Chapter%2011%20-%20Probabilistic%20information%20retrieval%201862234deabf409db588da5a9b45e7f9/Screen_Shot_2021-12-14_at_21.58.39.png)

-    since the set of documents judged by the user is really small it is often better to combine the new information with the original guess in a process of Bayesian updating:
+    since the set of documents judged by the user is really small it is often better to combine the new information with the original guess in a process of Bayesian updating: (Bayesian prior)

     ![Screen Shot 2021-12-14 at 22.01.09.png](Chapter%2011%20-%20Probabilistic%20information%20retrieval%201862234deabf409db588da5a9b45e7f9/Screen_Shot_2021-12-14_at_22.01.09.png)